jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Brood hatches.
 Many eggs do not crack.

 Some red-eye insects are longer.
-Some red-eye insects are bigger.

 Longer reach flowers.
 More can drink.
-Red eyes see flowers.
+Red-eyes see flowers.

 Brood hatches.
 More eggs crack.

-Some red-eye insects are longer.
-Some big-eye insects are bigger.
+Some red-eye insects grow bigger.

-Bigger shadows come.
+Big-eye insects see clearer.
+Big-eye insects move faster.
+Big-eye insects eat us.

+The brood splits.
+Our kind keeps to the flowers.
+The others chase us.

+We see only moving shadows.

 We dart.
 We escape.
 Some grabbed.
 Some captured.
 Crunch.

 We fly.
 We feed.
 We mate.